rgschmitz1/portfolio/content/authors/admin/_index.md

   url: https://biodepot.io/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include DevOps and cloud computing.
+bio: My interests include DevOps, cloud computing, and open source software.

 # Interests to show in About widget
 interests: